Home About Work Approach Impact Contact

 A new product was launching.
 Over 100 customer-facing employees needed to be ready before the first support call came in.

 When a medical device company launches a new product, the pressure lands on everyone who touches customer support.
 Service engineers, product managers, and the broader customer-facing workforce all need to be prepared before the product ships.
-I was brought in as a consultant to design, develop, and manage the eLearning component from start to finish.
+I was brought in as a consultant to lead the eLearning workstream from kickoff through closeout, owning design, development, and delivery.

-The complication: my timeline was not entirely mine to control.
-The training content depended on technical documentation the engineering team was still writing.
-My development milestones were tied to their delivery milestones.
-Managing that dependency without letting it slow the project down was half the job.
+The complication: my schedule had a critical external dependency.
+The training content depended on technical documentation the engineering team was still writing, which meant my development milestones were tied to their delivery milestones.
+Managing that cross-team dependency without letting it slip the schedule was half the job.
 In a product launch environment, training readiness and launch readiness are the same thing.
 If customer-facing staff can't field a support call on day one, the product launch feels the impact.

 Audience